MarelGuy/MarelGuy/README.md

 ### Who am i?
 Hi there!
 I'm Loris, a 20 years old developer based in Italy.
-Currently wokring at GoSport srl and looking for opportunities worldwide.
+Currently looking for opportunities worldwide.
-When I'm not working, you'll either find me at the gym or getting lost playing videogames.

-If you want to know more, you'll find a restricted version of my CV (both in italian and english) on my [portfolio](www.loriscuntreri.com) (still in WIP)
+If you want to know more, you'll find a restricted version of my CV (both in italian and english) on my [portfolio](www.loriscuntreri.com) (not online, for now)

 ### **Tech Stack:**